 view story teasers

-“Be courageous and appreciate courage in others who take action in the face of fear,” University of New Hampshire commencement speaker Ryan Pitts ’13 said during the university’s 145th commencement held Saturday, May 16, 2015.
-More than 2,429 undergraduate and 485 graduate students — including 44 military veterans — ranging in age from 20 to 79 years old and representing 43 states and 25 foreign countries received degrees.
+“Look at commencement as an intellectual and personal journey that begins today and never stops,” University of New Hampshire commencement speaker Richard Haass said during the university’s 146th commencement held Saturday, May 21, 2016.
+More than 2,400 undergraduate and 473 graduate students — including 70 military veterans —representing 40 states and 24 foreign countries received degrees.

-The files listed below provide lists of UNH graduates by New Hampshire counties and regionally by state.
-These files reflect those students who have filed for May 2015 only.
-They do not contain information about students who graduated in September and December of 2014.
+The files below provide lists of UNH graduates by New Hampshire counties and regionally by state.
+These files reflect those students who have filed for May 2016 only.
+They do not contain information about students who graduated in September and December of 2015.

 To browse news releases from last month and earlier, visit the UNH News Archive